alphagov/paas-tech-docs/source/documentation/managing_apps/scaling.md

    instances: 2
 ```

-For a [production](/deploying_apps.html#production-checklist) app, you should always run more than one instance.
+ You should always run more than one instance when [deploying an app to production](/deploying_apps.html#deploy-an-app-to-production).

 ### Increasing memory or disk space